chensonglu/Vehicle_License_Plate_Datasets/README.md

 ### B. Observed Problem

+Furthermore, Figure 5 demonstrates the detection results on the validation set of VALID with SSD300 when training with only one head layer.
+The dashed line means training vehicle and license plate separately, and the solid line means training vehicle and license plate together.
+From the graph, we can see that the AP of the license plate drops a lot when training vehicle and license plate together, reaching 40.98% at most, and the detection performance of the vehicle is almost unaffected.

+Moreover, various combinations of the head layers based on SSD300 further verify the detection problem.
+For simplicity, we denote the head layer conv4_3 as H<sub>0</sub>, conv3_3 as H<sub>-1</sub>, conv2_2 as H<sub>-2</sub>, and conv5_3 to conv9_2 as H<sub>1</sub> ~ H<sub>6</sub>.
+Figure 6illustrates the detection results on the validation set of VALID with multiple combinations of the head layers.
+When training together, the AP of the vehicle is not affected, however, the performance of the license plate drops a lot.

 ## REFERENCES
 [1]F. Yu and V. Koltun, “Multi-scale context aggregation by dilated convolutions,” in Proceedings of the 4th International Conference on Learning Representations (ICLR), Y. Bengio and Y. LeCun, Eds., San Juan, Puerto Rico, May 2016.